 CAL CBC is committed to providing a working and educational environment for all students, faculty and staff that is free of sex discrimination, including sexual misconduct.
 Every member of the school community should be aware that the campus is strongly opposed to sexual misconduct, and that such behavior is prohibited by state and federal laws.
 The Institute's Sexual Misconduct Policy is part of this Annual Security Report.
 It describes the school's programs to prevent sexual misconduct, and the procedures that the school will follow once an incident of sexual misconduct has been reported.
 This Policy is disseminated widely to the campus through publications, new employee orientations, student orientations, and other appropriate channels of communication.
-Copies of the Policy can be obtained from the Campus Director, by calling the school at 209-952-5318.
 The campus provides training to key staff members to enable the staff to handle any allegations of sexual misconduct promptly and effectively.
 CAL CBC will respond quickly to all reports of sexual harassment, and will take appropriate action to prevent, to correct, and if necessary, to discipline behavior that violates this policy.
 CAL CBC Sexual Misconduct Policy governs sexual misconduct involving students that occurs on any school property or in connection with any school-sponsored program or event.
 This Policy applies to all students, employees, and third parties conducting business with the Institute, regardless of the person's gender, gender identity, sexual orientation, age, race, nationality, class status, ability, religion or other protected status.
-The Institute encourages victims of sexual violence to talk to somebody about what happened -so victims can get the support they need, and so the Institute can respond appropriately.
+The Institute encourages victims of sexual violence to talk to somebody about what happened so victims can get the support they need, and so the Institute can respond appropriately.
 As further described in the Policy, the Institute will seek to respect a victim's request for confidentiality to the extent possible, while remaining ever mindful of the victim's well-being.